AI-generated

 Provisions

-• Commonwealth Act No. 444 (Eight-Hour Labor Law), Section 7-A — Prescribes a three-year period for enforcing actions for overtime compensation.
+• Commonwealth Act No. 444 (Eight-Hour Labor Law), Section 7-A — Prescription period of 3 years for enforcement of labor claims.

-• Republic Act No. 1052 (Termination Pay Law), Section 1 — Governs termination of employment without definite period, allowing dismissal with one month notice or one-half month pay per year of service.
+• Republic Act No. 1052 (Termination Pay Law), Section 1 — Governs termination of employment without a definite period; requires one-month notice or separation pay of one-half month per year of service.

 Notable Concurring Opinions